Visit majormaps.vcu.edu for the online version with links.

 • Get familiar with the research process with the VCU Libraries Research Basics Guide.

-• Be prepared for a challenging year of ACCT, ECON and MATH classes and attend SI sessions or tutoring at the Campus Learning Center to get ahead.
+• Be prepared for a challenging year of ACCT, ECON and MATH classes and attend PASS sessions or tutoring at the Campus Learning Center to get ahead.

 • Consider pursuing an economics or actuarial science minor and consult with your academic advisor to come up with a plan to complete a minor.